-Some of the cities listed in the map
+Some cities listed in the map

-Notes on select cities
+Notes on Palestine cities

 Adullam was a city of Canaan that was given to the sons of Judah (Joshua 15:1, 35).
 Arvad was a Phoenician city.
 Beersheba, which marked the southern limit of Judah, received its name from Abraham (Genesis 21:31).
 The city of Luz was renamed by the patriarch Jacob to Bethel (Genesis 28:19).
 Damascus is considered one of the oldest city in the world.
 Gebal was one of the chief cities of the Phoenicians.
 Isaac's miraculous birth took place in Gerar.
 Hamath was considered the northernmost boundary of Palestine.
 Mahanaim was one of the cities given to the tribe of Gad as an inheritance (Joshua 21:38).
 Penuel is the place where Jacob wrestled a pre-incarnate Christ (Genesis 32).
 The city of Rehoboth was begun by Nimrod, the 'mighty hunter' before God (Genesis 10:11).
 Sidon is one of the oldest Phoenician cities.
 Hiram, the King of Tyre, was a good friend of Kings David and Solomon.

-Names given the land
+Synonyms for the land

 This area of the world is referred to in several different ways in the Bible.
 It is called the 'holy land,' the 'land of promise,' the 'land of Canaan,' the 'land of Israel,' the 'land of Judah' or simply (in the New Testament) 'Judea.'

 12. And the LORD shall possess Judah, His portion in the HOLY LAND . . .
 (Zechariah 2:10-12, HBFV)

 9. By faith he (Abraham and his entire family) sojourned in the LAND OF PROMISE, like a foreigner . . .
 (Hebrews 11:8-9)